LATAM Airlines Brasil: Fleet development

 On June 16, 2005, TAM purchased 20 additional Airbus A320 family aircraft (including the A319, A320 and A321), with an additional 20 options.
 These were expected to be delivered between late 2007 and 2010, adding to the already scheduled delivery of 6 A320s between 2006 and 2008.
 At the same time, the company signed a memorandum of understanding with Airbus stating its intent to buy 10 of the new Airbus A350-900 plus 5 options, with deliveries planned due to commence at the end of 2014.
 However, LATAM received its first A350 in early 2016.

 TAM has also signed a firm contract with Airbus to acquire 37 additional aircraft.
 The order comprises 12 A319s, 16 A320s, 3 A321s and 3 A330s and includes 12 unspecified extra options.
 This would bring the number of aircraft in TAM's fleet acquired directly from Airbus to 115 aircraft.
 The commitments are separate from deals in earlier years for 29 firm-ordered A320s and 20 options.
 The deliveries were concluded by 2010.
 In 2013, TAM announced that it would phased out three of the oldest Boeing 767 it operates; however, it later changed plans and decided to keep the aircraft, adding some more aircraft from LAN Airlines instead.
 They replaced the A330-200s.
 TAM also received the first aircraft of the A320 family with Sharklets in April 2013.

 Fleet maintenance is partially conducted at the technology center at São Carlos Airport.

-LATAM Pass

-LATAM Pass is the frequent flyer program of LATAM Brasil.
-Program points can be redeemed for tickets on airlines of the LATAM group and selected partners.
-It is divided into the following categories and percentages of mileage accrual: